 For many years, Indians traversed the county on well-worn trails to reach fishing, hunting, foraging and trading areas.
 Many of these trails are still visible in the rangeland.
 The first non-native people in the area included Americans following the Oregon Trail to the Willamette Valley.
 In the late 19th century, new settlers arrived from the midwestern and eastern United States and Europe.
 Many settlers were part of the larger reverse migration of people who had settled in the Willamette Valley.

 Gilliam County is in the heart of the Columbia Basin wheat area.
 Its economy is based primarily on agriculture centering on wheat, barley and beef cattle.
 Apples and other irrigated crops are an important part of the economy of the north end of the county.
 After agriculture and livestock, other principal industries include tourism, waste management, hunting and fishing.
-Wind turbine farms have become a significant presence on the county's landscape in recent years as well.
+Wind turbine farms have become a significant presence on the county's landscape as well.